The Refocus Project aims to transform the American theatre canon.

 As a theatre company with a legacy of producing revivals, we realize we need to tell a more complete story and ensure we are an active part of the solution, not an ongoing part of the problem.

-Beginning April 30, the first year of The Refocus Project will spotlight twentieth-century Black plays and their playwrights.
+The first year of The Refocus Project spotlights twentieth-century Black plays and their playwrights.
 A diverse panel of readers, consuming dozens of plays, chose several for readings and many more to be highlighted through the additional resources.

-Please join us in getting to know these works and redefining them as the American classics they truly are.
+We encourage you to get to know these works and join us in redefining them as the American classics they truly are.